TrellixVulnTeam/swahilipython_SCMU/Doc/library/mimetypes.rst

 --------------

 The :mod:`mimetypes` module converts between a filename or URL and the MIME type associated with the filename extension.
-Conversions are provided from filename to MIME type and from MIME type to filename extension; encodings are not supported for the latter conversion.
+Conversions are provided kutoka filename to MIME type and kutoka MIME type to filename extension; encodings are not supported for the latter conversion.

-The module provides one class and a number of convenience functions.
-The functions are the normal interface to this module, but some applications may be interested in the class as well.
+The module provides one kundi and a number of convenience functions.
+The functions are the normal interface to this module, but some applications may be interested in the kundi as well.

 The functions described below provide the primary interface for this module.
 If the module has not been initialized, they will call :func:`init` if they rely on